-On Monday, The African Energy Forum (AEF) in Dubai began with six African ministers of energy presenting their development plans, and ended yesterday with 11 committees showcasing their investment opportunities and upcoming power projects on the continent.
+This year, the African Energy Forum (AEF) hosted in Dubai began with six African ministers of energy presenting their development plans, and ended yesterday with 11 committees showcasing their investment opportunities and upcoming power projects on the continent.

 A focal point of interest throughout the AEF sessions was around financiers’ and especially private equity funds’ readiness to invest.
 An equally important recurring theme extended to how to get this investment flowing, ESI Africa reports.

 The level of engagement between participants included conversations around renewable energy, cross-border grid connectivity with emphasis on the role of regional power pools to develop these, as well as a mix of generation technologies including natural gas and fossil fuels.

 Peter Ballinger, director at OPIC told ESI Africa editor, Nicolette Pombo-van Zyl: “There have been conversations about renewable energy, interconnectivity between the grids, the Southern African Power Pool, the East African Power Pool , a lot of discussions around Mozambican gas and how that can be used in Southern Africa.”

 He added: “It is very clear that the private sector companies that are here understand that the growth rate is quite high in sub-Saharan Africa even though they are somewhat diminished elsewhere, so there is a great deal of interest.”